 3. Keep the love going through the entire chain of events.

-One year, a local women’s store emailed a coupon to save 25% on my purchase, good for several weeks.
+One year, I used the 25% Reitmans coupon.
 I went to the store and found something I liked.
 It was already on sale and my discount made it an even better buy.
 But this is also important: the store employee smiled and wished me a belated happy birthday.

 Not-so-much love: A gift store sent birthday wishes that offered a discount of the 13% tax (kind of a small discount, honestly) on a purchase.
 But: